1964 San Diego Chargers season

-The 1964 San Diego Chargers season was their fifth as a professional AFL franchise; the team failed to repeat as AFL champions after winning it in 1963 with a record of 11–3, and finished at 8–5–1.
+The 1964 San Diego Chargers season was their fifth as a professional AFL franchise; the team failed to repeat as AFL champions after winning the championship in 1963 with a record of 11–3, and finished at 8–5–1.
 San Diego struggled at the start and finish of the season, but a six-game winning streak in the middle proved to be enough to win the AFL West, in a league where the two strongest teams were in the Eastern division.

 San Diego's defense was among the league's best, with defensive linemen Earl Faison and Ernie Ladd both voted All-AFL players, and young defensive backs Dick Westmoreland and Speedy Duncan both contributing, the latter showing ability as a kick returner.
 On offense, flanker Lance Alworth was the central figure, with over 1,200 receiving yards and 15 total touchdowns.
 Veteran quarterback Tobin Rote was phased out as the team's starter during the course of the season, replaced by third-year John Hadl.
-Meanwhile, former Charger quarterback Jack Kemp featured on a Buffalo Bills that defeated San Diego three times, including the AFL title game.
-Alworth missed the title game through injury, and running back Keith Lincoln was knocked out of it in the opening quarter by Mike Stratton's "Hit Heard ‘Round the World".
+Meanwhile, former Charger quarterback Jack Kemp featured on a Buffalo Bills team that defeated San Diego three times, including in the AFL title game.
+Alworth missed the title game due to injury, and running back Keith Lincoln was knocked out of it in the opening quarter by Mike Stratton's "Hit Heard ‘Round the World".
 San Diego led 7–0 before Lincoln's injury, but failed to score afterwards and lost 20–7.

 Offseason

 AFL draft

-The 1964 AFL Draft took place on November 30, 1963, late in the previous season; the Chargers had 28 picks across 26 rounds.
+The 1964 AFL draft took place on November 30, 1963, late in the previous season; the Chargers had 28 picks across 26 rounds.
 Two days later, the rival NFL conducted their own draft.

-San Diego were one of several AFL teams who had trouble signing their top picks.
+San Diego was one of several AFL teams who had trouble signing their top picks.
 Of their first eleven choices, they signed only one, offensive lineman Gary Kirner, while nine spent 1964 with various NFL clubs.
 These included the Chargers' first four picks, who had all signed for the other league by mid-January.
 One of these, receiver Dave Parks, made the next three Pro Bowls for San Francisco.

 Kirner went on to spend his entire six-year career in San Diego, though he only started 29 games in that time.
 The Chargers had a significant pick in the 13th round with safety Kenny Graham, who they signed in May.
 He started 11 games as a rookie and 75 in six years with the Chargers, being voted to four AFL All-Star games and one AP All-league team.
 He was also named to the AFL All-time second team in 1970.